th13vn/wapgolyzer/README.md

   -u    Update fingerprints from Wappalyzer Github
 ```

-> Note: You have to use `-u` option for the first time using to crawl fingerprints.json detect
+> Note: You have to use `-u` option for the first time using to crawl fingerprints.json rules

 ## Example